Canaryfly

-Canary Fly, S.L., doing business as Canaryfly (IATA : PM, ICAO : CNF), is a Spanish airline that operates regular flights between the Canary Islands.
+Canary Fly, S.L., doing business as Canaryfly, is a Spanish airline that operates regular flights between the Canary Islands.

 Its head office is in Hangar L at Gran Canaria Airport.

 History

 Canaryfly was founded in 2008 as Canarias Aeronautica operating flights between Canary Islands and Africa.
 In May 2012, Canaryfly started its first inter-island route (between different islands of the Canary archipelago) Canaryfly is led by Régulo Andrade and has more than 150 employees in 20 departments.